spryker/spryker-docs/docs/scos/dev/guidelines/keeping-a-project-upgradable/upgradability-guidelines/private-api-is-used-on-the-project-level.md

 ## PrivateApi:MethodIsOverridden

 It is not allowed to override protected core methods from the core level on the project level.
-Protected methods can be changed at any time.
+Protected methods on the Spryker core level can be removed or changed at any time and break your overridden functionality on project level.

 ### Example of error in the Evaluator output